 - Consent to the use of personal data

-I agree that the information provided here (name, date of birth, postal address, E-Mail address, telephone number, school and/or educational establishment, including address, class and submission data of my history competition entry) can be collected, processed, used and stored for the purposes of implementing offers on the EUSTORY History Campus and for conducting events such as, for example, EUSTORY History Camps or EUSTORY Summits by the Körber-Stiftung and its official partners.
+I agree that the information provided here (name, date of birth, postal address, E-Mail address, telephone number, school and/or educational establishment, including address, class and submission data of my history competition entry) can be collected, processed, used and stored for the purposes of implementing offers on the EUSTORY History Campus and for conducting events such as EUSTORY History Camps, EUSTORY Summits and other hysical or digital EUSTORY Youth Activities by Körber-Stiftung and its official partners.

 I likewise consent to information concerning name, age, place of residence, school or educational establishment, class, federal state, submission and participation success being collected, processed and used by the Körber-Stiftung for the purposes of press and public relations work for the EUSTORY network and the EUSTORY History Campus.
 This includes the onward transmission of this data to media (e.g. print media, TV, radio, online media) and publication there.
 Such publication can also lead to the transmission of data to countries in which there is no suitable appropriate level of data protection.

 During the entire duration of the respective event round (application, preparation, conduct and follow-up) and my activity on the EUSTORY History Campus, my name, telephone number, E-Mail address, age and place of residence may be transmitted to the media by Körber-Stiftung for the purpose of direct contact with me.

 - Consent to the use of photos and film recordings